MicrosoftDocs/microsoft-365-docs/microsoft-365/compliance/dlp-configure-endpoints-vdi.md

 > [!WARNING]
 > For environments where there are low resource configurations, the VDI boot procedure might slow the device onboarding process.

-1. Open the VDI configuration package .zip file (*DeviceCompliancePackage.zip*) that you downloaded from the service onboarding wizard.
+1. Get the VDI configuration package .zip file (*DeviceCompliancePackage.zip*) from [Microsoft Compliance center](https://compliance.microsoft.com).

 2. In the navigation pane, select **Settings** > **Device onboarding** > **Onboarding**.